chunky-dev/docs/ChunkyDocs/docs/reference/user_interface/headless.md

 - `-render <SCENE>`: Render in headless mode.
 You may also need to add the `-f` flag to force a scene to render.

+- `-reload-chunks`: Reload the selected chunks before rendering the scene (used in conjunction with `-render`).

 - `-texture <FILE>`: Load the specified texture pack.

 - `-snapshot <SCENE> <PNG>` - create a snapshot from a scene.